chrisryan91/CheesyStore_PP5/README.md

 - Similarly, registered users will see a "delete" button below their comments.
 Clicking this button triggers a form with text beneath the button to confirm the deletion of the comment.

-### Authentication and Authorisation
+### Authentication and Authorization

 **Django All Auth** is used for backend authentication:

 - Users can create an account in the sign-up page.
 - Users can sign-in to their account to leave comments, posts and likes using the sign-in page.
 - Users can login back into their account using the login page.
-- Only authorised users can visit the submit review page and update review page.
+- Only authorized users can visit the submit review page and update review page.

 ### Navigation

 On larger screens, the navigation bar contains tabs aligned to the right and aligned to the left.
 On the right, there is an icon for the store which serves as link to the homepage.
 It is followed by links to three dropdown icons for Products, Categories and More.
 By clicking Product we find links All Products, Cheeses and Other Products.
-By clicking Categories we find links the products in the store categorised by Cheese Type and Origin.
+By clicking Categories we find links the products in the store categorized by Cheese Type and Origin.
 By clicking More we find links to the FAQ, Contact and Blog Page.

 On the left of the navigation bar, two dropdown icons and a link.
 The two dropdown links are for Search and My Account.
 By clicking Search, a dropdown appears with a Form to search the products in the store.
 By clicking My Account, links to login, register, sign-out and my profile appear.
 A further Product Management link appears if the user is a Superuser.
 The final link is a link to the Bag page contains products selected to purchase.